quii/learn-go-with-tests/for/readme.md

 }
 ```

-_Keep the discipline!_ You will dont need to know anything new right now
+_Keep the discipline!_ You don't need to know anything new right now

 - Run the test
 - Listen to the compiler